Dansevise: Chart performance

+Weekly charts

+Legacy

 Grethe Sønck inherited the rights to the song after Sejr Volmer-Sørensen's death.
-Grethe Sønck took great care of the song and very few were allowed to record it or use it.
+Sønck took great care of the song and very few were allowed to record it or use it.
 After her death, it has become easier to get the rights to use it.
 Among other things, it has been used as background music in a bank advertisement.